clssn/numato-gpio/README.md

 **WARNING**

 Only run the system tests with *gpio ports disconnected*!
-You otherwise risk a short circuit which may lead to damage or destruction of your device or even fire.
+You otherwise risk a short circuit which may lead to damage or destruction of your device or worse.
 ---